sgimmini/frag.extract.a/README.md

 By using [TensorFlow.js](https://www.tensorflow.org/js) the model got imported into JavaScript and can be used to make predictions.
 Currently TensorFlow.js Model and Tokenizer are hosted via GitHub Pages at following URL: <https://github.com/Flori-Boy/Hosting_Test/tree/master>

-### Functionality
+#### Functionality

-When opening a StackOverflow page the extension parses the page title (Question/Intent) and all codeblocks on said page.
+When opening a Stackoverflow page the extension parses the page title (Question/Intent) and all codeblocks on said page.
-To guarantee good performance only the first five codeblocks are taken into account.
+To guarantee good performance only the first five codeblocks are taken into account, this can be changed as noted in the Options section above.
 Every codeblock will be tokenized together with the question and fed into a Neural Network which assigns probabilties of the codeblock being a good fit for the question.
 The codeblock with the highest probability gets selected.
-By sending a fragment there will be a connection between the NM-host and chrome established carrying the data provided by the popup to the database.
-This fragment appears not later than 5 seconds after selection in the interface of the fragment editor.

-### Native Messaging

-Native Messaging (NM) is a function implemented by Google for communication between the chrome webbrowser and a NM-host located on the clients file system.
-This host is installed automatically into `~/.config/chromium/NativeMessagingHosts/com.frag.extract.json` on Linux like Operating Systems or
-`hier für Windows`. @tobias
-It also contains the path to a script located in `/.vscode-oss/extensions/[extension-version]/out/frag.extract.host/extract.py`, on linux and `again windows`, on Windows, @tobias and an allowed extension origin: chrome-extension://faoicolglehmgplpccapgobineahofjh/.
-When sending a fragment a short time connection is established.
-The decision was against a long life connection as this would consume much more (mir fällt nicht ein wie man CPU usage anders nennt).
-With this decision made it is also not possible to communicate from the database to the chrome extension which could have been a possibility to check whether a fragment already exists in the database, in order to prevent redundant fragments.

-For more information about Native Messaging see <https://developer.chrome.com/apps/nativeMessaging>

-## Reference

-Materialize was used for design: [materializecss.com](https://materializecss.com/)
+### Integration with Fragment Editor VSC extension

+In `/vscextension` you will find the folder `frag.extract.host`.
+This contains all relevant files for the connection from the Chrome extension to the VSC extension, or rather the sqlite Fragment database of the VSC extension.
+A python script will recieve a fragment from the Chrome extension using Chrome's [Native Messaging API](https://developer.chrome.com/extensions/nativeMessaging).

+`extension.ts` contains the code and comments on how to realise registering the Native Messaging host and how to clean up after deinstallation of the VSC extension.
+If you do not want to use this Chrome extension in conjunction with Visual Studio Code, you can also use the `frag.extract.host`folder by itself with minor modification (rename `raw.py` to `extract.py` and provide a database path) or write your own programm or extension for a code editor, that recieves fragments from this Chrome extension and then does with these fragments whatever you may want.

+For testing purposes we also include a very old version of the Fragment Editor VSC extension, packaged as a .vsix file, which you can install in the VSC Extensions Tab in the menu.
+This version was extensively tested and should work, even if a newer version of the VSC extension might not work in the future.